nikitavoloboev/data/focusing/rules.md

 - Lead a [happy](../life/happiness.md), [mindful](../mindfulness/mindfulness.md), stress free life.

 ## Work
+- Center work around [Focus Trello Board](focusing.md).
+Make calendar events based on it.
 - Do deep work.
 Minimise distractions.
 Say __no__ to things.
 Set constraints.
 - Prioritise.
 Do important things first.
 Be clear on what I want to achieve.
 Think long term.
-- [Do one thing at a time](focusing.md).
+- [Do one thing at a time](../research/solving-problems.md).
 Resist temptations.
 Remove friction.
 - Think about the problem I want to solve.
 Don't give up.
 Don't rush things.
 - Always breathe fresh air.
 Don't stay indoors for long.
 Open windows or go outside on breaks.
 - If my mind wanders and avoids doing the task, take a walk and do some exercice.
-- Do things that scale.
-Try to find solutions that scale with time.
+- Do things that scale with time.
 - Reuse other people's work.
 - Use the right tool for the job.
 Only when you master a tool, do you learn when not to use it.
 Learn new tools.
 - Start.
 Don't be afraid to solve the problem no matter how complex or intimidating it may be.
 - Ship early.
 Get feedback and iterate on it.
 Rinse and repeat.
-- Track all time in Timing.
+- Track all time in [Timing](../macOS/apps/timing.md).
 Reflect on it at the end of the day & week.
-- Make calendar events based on my [Focus Trello board](focusing.md).

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working.